Shu244/LanguageDifficulty/README.md

 Currently, only a couple channels are provided, but more will be coming.

-## Issues
+## Requests/Issues

-Please feel free to open issues with request to add other channels and/or report issues to me.
+For requests to add specific channels or to report issues, please consider joining our discord server [here](https://discord.gg/5jU3PPkv2A).

+You can also report issues using the github `Issues` feature.